PoloMag/paper-magnetic-profiles/README.md

 - Particle diameter of 350 um
 - Regenerators with three layers, with Curie temperatures of {273, 283, 290} K and respective length fractions of {20, 20, 60} % of the regenerator length

-In addition to the canonical `Ramp.txt`, there are also files entitled `Ramp-BmaxXXXXmT.txt`, with results with the maximum field fixed at the value indicated by `XXXX` (e.g. 1200 mT = 1.2 T).
+In addition to the canonical `Ramp.csv`, there are also files entitled `Ramp-BmaxXXXXmT.csv`, with results with the maximum field fixed at the value indicated by `XXXX` (e.g. 1200 mT = 1.2 T).

-### Common parameters for `Ramp-varH.txt`
+### Common parameters for `Ramp-varH.csv`

 This dataset contains simulations of the ramp magnetic profile with varying regenerator height.
 The following parameters are fixed: